hotwired/turbo-site/docs/handbook/02_drive.md

 ## Streaming After a Form Submission

-Servers may also respond to form submissions with a [Turbo Streams](streams) message by sending the header `Content-Type: text/html; turbo-stream` followed by one or more `<turbo-stream>` elements in the response body.
+Servers may also respond to form submissions with a [Turbo Streams](streams) message by sending the header `Content-Type: text/html; turbo-stream=*` followed by one or more `<turbo-stream>` elements in the response body.
 This lets you update multiple parts of the page without navigating.
 <br><br>